auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 [^seguids]:
     It is sometimes possible to communicate a message via a prefixed salt.
     This is more or less what self-documenting globally unique identifiers (seguids) were invented to do.
-However, relying on seguids for delivering a message to Craig requires more detective work and sophistication on Craig's part.
+However, relying on public seguids for delivering a message to Craig requires more detective work and sophistication on Craig's part.

-    Moreover, seguids are not suitable for account separation purposes, and good account separation practices can make it easier for Eve to hide prefixed seguids from Craig.
+    Moreover, public seguids are not suitable for account separation purposes, as that would reveal a list of active accounts.
+Futhermore, good account separation practices can make it easier for Eve to hide prefixed seguids from Craig.

     The parameters that the G3P calls a "seguid" are actually HMAC keys, and HMAC keys are in effect both prefixed before and suffixed after an input